-Joy Finner - Dental Assisting Assistant Program Chair - Louisville
+Joy Finner, RDA (AMT) - Dental Assisting t Program Director - Louisville

 Joy Finner has been a part of MedQuest for many years.
 She graduated from Medquest in 2014 and joined the MedQuest family in 2018 as an adjunct instructor.
 She worked as a Pediatric dental assistant for 5 years.
-Joy has worked in many areas at MedQuest and was promoted to Assistant Program Director in January 2023.
+Joy has worked in many areas at MedQuest and was promoted to Program Director in June 2023.
 Joy enjoys making connections with students from different backgrounds and helping them become the best Dental Assistant/ EDDA they can be!
-In her free time she loves to travel and take cruises.
+In her free time, she loves to travel and take cruises.